khushboo007-code/civic_connect_sih/README.md

 Report Page

 ## APK
-APK file is available in the apk folder or via Google Drive.
+APK file is available in the file.